 And what of apps?
 Where a new video game can now cost $20m to develop and market, an app can be built for next to nothing.

 4. Cinema distribution is still healthy but it is different somehow.

 Fact: Not only has image and sound capture been dramatised by advances in digital technology like DSLR, but cinema distribution has been affected too.
-Britain now has the world's first fully digitised cinema chain – The Apollo Cinema.
-A digital screen does not need expensive 35mm film prints, films can be emailed to a cinema screen’s hard drive and films can be scheduled easily with a click of a mouse.
+Britain screens are now fully digitised. .
+A digital screen does not need expensive 35mm film prints.
+Films can be emailed to a cinema screen’s hard drive and films can be scheduled easily with a click of a mouse.
 Cinema exhibition has also benefited from 3D technology.
 Like it or not, screens will be demanding 3D product.
-In America it is estimated that there will be an astonishing 25 million homes equipped with 3D TV screens by 2013.
+In America it is estimated that there will be an astonishing 25 million homes equipped with 3D TV screens by 2018.

 Television networks are struggling to find enough HD content for their HD channels, let alone their new 3D channels like Britain’s Sky 3D.

 Add to the mix online platforms like Netflix and Amazon Prime and you have an entirely new distribution outlet.

 Strategy: Successful filmmakers will learn how to communicate with television and cinema owners to deliver saleable content in the format which will deliver maximum revenue.